Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 Cambridge University Press, 2017

 Inventing the Silent Majority in Western Europe and the United States examines the unprecedented mobilization and transformation of conservative movements on both sides of the Atlantic during a pivotal period in postwar history.
 Convinced that ‘noisy minorities’ had seized the agenda, conservatives in Western Europe and the United States began to project themselves under Nixon’s popularized label of the ‘silent majority’.
 The years between the early 1960s and the late 1970s witnessed the emergence of countless new political organizations that sought to defend the existing order against a perceived left-wing threat from the resurgence of a new, politically organized Christian right to the beginnings of a radicalized version of neoliberal economic policy.
-Bringing together new research by leading international scholars, this ground-breaking volume offers a unique framework for studying the phenomenon of conservative mobilization in a comparative and transnational perspective.
+Bringing together new research by leading international scholars, this ground-breaking volume offers a unique framework for studying the phenomenon of conservative mobilization from a comparative and transnational perspective.

 John Tutino, ed.